Register

 STUART 486 pts

-Posted almost 9 years ago by STUART
+Posted over 9 years ago by STUART

 esreality.com has the best thread/unread comments system I have seen.
 It tells you the number of unread posts in a thread and unread posts are highlighted with a different background colour.
 The site was massive at one stage and has been around for 15 years or so with the same system so it cant be too taxing.